 Explore the Manage Your Society area for the next steps.
 This includes holding committee elections, publicising your new society, and setting up your page on this website.

-You will need to reaffiliate every summer.
+You will need to reaffiliate every spring.

 Improper behaviour may be reported to the Association Authorised Discipline Officer for action under the Association’s disciplinary procedures or the Student Conduct Officer for disciplinary action under the University disciplinary procedures